Courses Offered by Theatre and Dance

 • DAN 496 Readings

 Individual experimental or research studies in dance.
+Variable content course.
 May be repeated to a maximum of six hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered